My guide to eating out in Cape Town: 2026 update

 Best Food Markets

-Neighbourgoods Market at the Biscuit Mill – This market is the most famous Cape Town food market and definitely worth visiting if you haven’t been and for tourists visiting the city.
-They have some amazing food producers, it just gets unbearably busy especially over the holidays.
-To avoid the hectic rush, best to go really early.
+Neighbourgoods Market at the Biscuit Mill – This is Cape Town’s most famous food market and is worth visiting if you haven’t been, and for tourists visiting the city.
+This is more of a lifestyle market with live music, DJ’s, etc.

 Best Pizza

 Col’caccio – in the Foreshore.
 I’m a fan of their vast menu and very thin-based pizzas.
-I love the Foreshore branch (also their first).
+I love the Foreshore branch (also the first).

 Massimo’s in Hout Bay– Haven’t been for ages because I don’t live anywhere nearby, but this used to be a fave.